TSAKOS ENERGY N/SH (NYSE:TNP) Short Interest Update

-TSAKOS ENERGY N/SH (NYSE:TNP) saw a significant growth in short interest in April.
-As of April 30th, there was short interest totalling 330,700 shares, a growth of 21.0% from the April 15th total of 273,300 shares.
-Approximately 0.5% of the company’s shares are short sold.
-Based on an average trading volume of 818,900 shares, the days-to-cover ratio is presently 0.4 days.
+TSAKOS ENERGY N/SH (NYSE:TNP) was the recipient of a large increase in short interest in May.
+As of May 15th, there was short interest totalling 500,800 shares, an increase of 51.4% from the April 30th total of 330,700 shares.
+Approximately 0.8% of the company’s stock are short sold.
+Based on an average trading volume of 1,110,000 shares, the days-to-cover ratio is presently 0.5 days.

-TNP has been the subject of several recent analyst reports.
-ValuEngine upgraded TSAKOS ENERGY N/SH from a “strong sell” rating to a “sell” rating in a report on Monday, April 27th.
-TheStreet upgraded TSAKOS ENERGY N/SH from a “d+” rating to a “c” rating in a report on Friday, April 17th.
-Finally, Zacks Investment Research downgraded TSAKOS ENERGY N/SH from a “buy” rating to a “hold” rating in a report on Wednesday, March 25th.
+Several institutional investors have recently added to or reduced their stakes in TNP.
+Whittier Trust Co. of Nevada Inc. bought a new stake in shares of TSAKOS ENERGY N/SH in the 4th quarter worth approximately $31,000.
+Advisor Group Holdings Inc. bought a new stake in shares of TSAKOS ENERGY N/SH in the first quarter valued at $42,000.
+UBS Group AG grew its stake in shares of TSAKOS ENERGY N/SH by 121.5% during the 4th quarter.
+UBS Group AG now owns 10,620 shares of the shipping company’s stock worth $46,000 after acquiring an additional 5,826 shares during the period.
+Dynamic Technology Lab Private Ltd bought a new stake in TSAKOS ENERGY N/SH in the 4th quarter valued at about $49,000.
+Finally, Mackenzie Financial Corp purchased a new stake in TSAKOS ENERGY N/SH during the first quarter valued at about $63,000.
+29.30% of the stock is owned by hedge funds and other institutional investors.

-TSAKOS ENERGY N/SH (NYSE:TNP) last posted its quarterly earnings data on Tuesday, March 24th.
-The shipping company reported $0.34 earnings per share for the quarter, missing the consensus estimate of $0.37 by ($0.03).
-The firm had revenue of $146.47 million for the quarter, compared to analyst estimates of $157.16 million.
+TSAKOS ENERGY N/SH (NYSE:TNP) last issued its quarterly earnings results on Tuesday, March 24th.
+The shipping company reported $0.34 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.37 by ($0.03).
 TSAKOS ENERGY N/SH had a return on equity of 2.94% and a net margin of 2.53%.
-Equities analysts expect that TSAKOS ENERGY N/SH will post 1.84 EPS for the current year.
+The company had revenue of $146.47 million during the quarter, compared to analysts’ expectations of $157.16 million.
+As a group, equities analysts anticipate that TSAKOS ENERGY N/SH will post 1.84 EPS for the current fiscal year.

-Hedge funds have recently bought and sold shares of the company.
-Whittier Trust Co. of Nevada Inc. acquired a new position in shares of TSAKOS ENERGY N/SH during the fourth quarter worth about $31,000.
-UBS Group AG boosted its position in shares of TSAKOS ENERGY N/SH by 121.5% during the fourth quarter.
-UBS Group AG now owns 10,620 shares of the shipping company’s stock worth $46,000 after buying an additional 5,826 shares during the period.
-Dynamic Technology Lab Private Ltd acquired a new position in shares of TSAKOS ENERGY N/SH during the fourth quarter worth about $49,000.
-Mackenzie Financial Corp acquired a new position in TSAKOS ENERGY N/SH during the first quarter valued at approximately $63,000.
-Finally, Credit Suisse AG acquired a new position in TSAKOS ENERGY N/SH during the fourth quarter valued at approximately $71,000.
-31.93% of the stock is owned by institutional investors.
+Several analysts have recently commented on the stock.
+Zacks Investment Research downgraded shares of TSAKOS ENERGY N/SH from a “buy” rating to a “hold” rating in a report on Wednesday, March 25th.
+TheStreet raised shares of TSAKOS ENERGY N/SH from a “d+” rating to a “c” rating in a research report on Friday, April 17th.
+Finally, ValuEngine raised TSAKOS ENERGY N/SH from a “strong sell” rating to a “sell” rating in a report on Monday, April 27th.

 About TSAKOS ENERGY N/SH